per1234/EtherEventQueue/README.md

 ==========

 Outgoing event queue for the EtherEvent Arduino library.
-EtherEvent provides easy to use password authenticated network communication between Arduinos and other devices running EventGhost, Girder, or any other program compatible with the EventGhost Network Event Sender and Receiver plugins.
+EtherEvent provides easy to use password authenticated network communication via Ethernet between Arduinos and other devices running EventGhost, Girder, or any other program compatible with the EventGhost Network Event Sender and Receiver plugins.

 This is an alpha release.
 It is not thoroughly tested.
 Feel free to make pull requests or issue reports.
 Thanks!

 #### Required Libraries
 - EtherEvent http://github.com/per1234/EtherEvent

 #### Related Programs
 - Modified Ethernet library - allows the event sender's IP address to be recorded: http://github.com/per1234/Ethernet - make sure to choose the correct branch for your Arduino IDE version.
 If this library is not installed then timestamp for external nodes will not be reset on received event, senderIP function is disabled, and receiveNodesOnly function is disabled.
 - UIPEthernet library for ENC28J60 ethernet chip: http://github.com/ntruchsess/arduino_uip
 - EventGhost free open source automation tool for Windows http://eventghost.com
 - TCP Events EventGhost plugin: http://www.eventghost.org/forum/viewtopic.php?p=16803 download link: http://docs.google.com/uc?id=0B3RTucUBY2bwVW5MQWdvRU90eTA - Improved network event sender/receiver allows sending events to multiple IP addresses
 - Flash library to allow passing payload strings stored in flash memory without a string length argument: http://github.com/rkhamilton/Flash

 #### Installation
-- 64k is the minimum recommended flash memory capacity of the MCU
+- 64k is the minimum recommended flash memory capacity for use of this library.
-- Download the most recent version of EtherEventQueue here: http://github.com/per1234/EtherEventQueue  - Click the "Download ZIP" button(or "Clone in Desktop" if you have GitHub Desktop installed)
+- Download the most recent version of EtherEventQueue here: https://github.com/per1234/EtherEventQueue/archive/master.zip
-- Extract the EtherEventQueue-master folder from the downloaded zip file
+- Extract the **EtherEventQueue-master** folder from the downloaded zip file.
-- Rename the folder EtherEventQueue
+- Rename the folder **EtherEventQueue**.
-- Move the folder to the libraries folder under your Arduino sketchbook folder as configured in Arduino IDE File>Preferences>Sketchbook location.
+- Move the folder to the libraries folder under your Arduino sketchbook folder as configured in Arduino IDE **File > Preferences > Sketchbook** location.
-- Repeat this process with the EtherEvent library and any other associated libraries you
+- Repeat this process with the EtherEvent library and any other associated libraries you wish to use.
-- If you are using the Flash library then uncomment #include "Flash.h" in EtherEventQueue.cpp and EtherEventQueue.h
-- EtherEventQueue library configuration parameters
-  - EtherEventQueueNodes.h - IP addresses of nodes can be defined here, then events can be queued for sending to a node using just the node number and the status of the node will be monitored.
-  - EtherEventQueue.cpp
-    - DEBUG - Set this to true to enable debug output via serial.
-This will increase the sketch size dramatically so only enable when needed.
-  - EtherEventQueue.h
-    - eventKeepalive - The event that can be periodically send to keep nodes from being considered timed out.
-The default value is "100".
-This event will not be passed on via availableEvent().
-Any event will reset the timeout timer so this event only needs to be used if no other event has been sent within the timeout duration.
-    - eventAck - The event that is sent back to the sender's IP address to acknowledge that an event has been received.
-The default value is "101".
-The payload of the ack is the ID number of the received event.
-When an ack is received it will not be passed on via availableEvent().
-It is used to remove events that were queued with the resendFlag=2.
-- Restart the Arduino IDE
+- Restart the Arduino IDE if it is open.
-- File>Examples>etherEventQueueExample
- - Set the device IP address, this can be any available IP address on the network.
-DHCP not currently implemented.
- - Set the device MAC address.
-This can be any address not already used on the network
- - Set the EtherEvent authentication password.
+- Running the example sketch:
+  - File > Examples > EtherEventQueueExample
- - Set the EtherEvent TCP port.
+  - Set the configuration parameters.
-- Upload example sketch to device
+  - Upload to device.
   - Repeat with other connected devices.
 The serial monitor will show details of the test communications.

+#### About Events and Payloads
+Events are used to trigger an action.
+The payload is information that accompanies the event.
+An example is an event code that triggers the display of the payload.
+Some events don't require a payload and in this case the payload may be left blank.

 #### Usage
+For demonstration of library usage see the example sketches.
 `EtherEventQueue.begin([deviceID, nodeCount][, queueSizeMax, sendEventLengthMax, sendPayloadLengthMax, receiveEventLengthMax, receivePayloadEventMax])` - Initialize EtherEventQueue.
 - Parameter(optional): deviceID - The node number of the device.
 The default value is 0.
   - Type: byte